1,040 bird species occur in Uganda to the bird watcher.

-Uganda is located in the great lakes basin and this areas is around the tropical equatorial region of Africa and crossed by the Great Rift Valley escarpment.
-With such crucial geographical and natural features, Uganda has a number of water resources…lakes, rivers, swamps and water falls in this diverse ecology.
+Lakes and Rivers: Uganda is located in the great lakes basin and this areas is around the tropical equatorial region of Africa and crossed by the Great Rift Valley escarpment.
+With such crucial geographical and natural features, Uganda has a number of water bodies such as lakes, rivers, swamps and water falls in this diverse ecology.

 Other countries in great Lakes region of East Africa include Kenya, Tanzania, Rwanda and Burundi which share most of the water resources with Uganda.
 Some of the rivers drain in to Uganda's lakes.
 There are many lakes in Uganda offering the best bird watching opportunities, boating, nature walks, adventures, swimming and safaris unique to Uganda.
 Many of the lakes have great economic importance to the local people and Uganda